pwhitbread/tidypodcatch/README.md

 ## Execution
     tidypodcatch.py <xml file>
-The file _meta.txt_ is created by the script and every time a podcast is downloaded the RSS metadata for that episode is appended to the end.
+The file _meta.txt_ is created by the script.
+Every time a podcast is downloaded the RSS metadata for that episode is appended to the end.
+A separate _meta.txt_ is created in each directory podcasts are downloaded in to.

 The script will download any episode where a file of the name does not already exist and will skip any episode where is does.